pyflosic/pyflosic/INSTALL.md

  $ vi ../CMakeLists.txt
  ```

-We do not recommend to use older libxc version then 4.X.Y, for instance if you are interested in
+We do not recommend using libxc versions older than 4.X.Y if you are interested in
 the SCAN meta-GGA.
-Search for libxc in CMakeLists.txt (should be the 2nd entry) and comment out the line include libxc version 3.0.1
+Search for libxc in CMakeLists.txt (it should be the 2nd entry) and comment the line "include libxc version 3.0.1" out
-and comment in the line with the newer libxc version (e.g. 4.2.3).
+and remove the comment symbol from the line with the newer libxc version (e.g. 4.2.3).

 ```bash
 $ cmake ..